13 Ecommerce Personalization Examples (+5 Strategies for YOUR Store)

 You can get more sales by recommending products while people are at checkout.

-In this eCommerce personalization example, Amazon shows products related to what’s in the cart:
+In this eCommerce personalization example, Amazon shows products related to what’s already in the user’s cart:

 amazon-frequently-bought-with